Ontario Launches Universal Basic Income Pilot

 In value, not necessarily.
 Inflation might make the value of the overall debt less.

+Generally not... do you know how little welfare is Ontario?
+Even minimum wage jobs will tend to be more worthwhile.

-Unemployment (Score:2, Interesting)
+Unemployment (Score:4, Interesting)

 Automation has been going on since the industrial revolution, yet new jobs seem to keep on being created.
 My current job didn't really exist twenty years ago.